-Within the Royal Palace compound is the extravagant Silver Pagoda, also known as Wat Preah Keo or Temple of the Emerald Buddha.
-It is so named for its floor, which is covered with five tons of gleaming silver.
-You can sneak a peek at some of the 5000 tiles near the entrance, but most are covered to protect them.
+Within the Royal Palace compound is this extravagant temple, also known as Wat Preah Keo or Temple of the Emerald Buddha.
+The Silver Pagoda is so named for its floor, which is covered with 5 tonnes of gleaming silver.
+You can sneak a peek at some of the 5000 tiles near the entrance, but most are covered for protection.
+Inside is a series of lavish Buddha statues made of precious metals.

 The staircase leading to the Silver Pagoda is made of Italian marble.
 Rivalling the silver floor is the Emerald Buddha, an extraordinary Baccarat-crystal sculpture sitting atop an impressive gilded pedestal.
 Adding to the lavish mix is a life-sized solid-gold Buddha adorned with 2086 diamonds, the largest weighing in at 25 carats.
 Created in the palace workshops during 1906 and 1907, the gold Buddha weighs 90kg.
 Directly in front of it, in a Formica case, is a miniature silver-and-gold stupa containing a relic of Buddha brought from Sri Lanka.
 To the left is an 80kg bronze Buddha, and to the right a silver Buddha.
 On the far right, figurines of solid gold tell the story of the Buddha.